Tephida/Tephida/README.md

 ### Server Requirements

-Vii engine has a few system requirements.
+Tephida has a few system requirements.

 However, if you are not using Homestead, you will need to make sure your server meets the following requirements: